About The Metal Roof

 Reflect Solar Energy

 When comparing the energy efficiencies of a metal roof versus asphalt shingles, the best comparison is on your energy bills.
-When heat is absorbed into your roof It finds its way into your home where it heats up your interior during the hot summer months and overworks your air conditioner.
-By having solar reflection properties in the material & paint used, a metal roof is able to reflect a much higher percentage of the solar energy off the roof and away from your home.
+When heat is absorbed into your roof, it finds its way into your home where it heats up your interior during the hot summer months and overworks your air conditioner.
+By having solar reflection properties in the material and paint used, a metal roof is able to reflect a much higher percentage of the solar energy off the roof and away from your home.

 According to some studies in the green building industry, this difference can bring as much as a 25-40% return in energy savings over the entire course of the roof.
 Your metal roof could pay for itself with the money you save in energy costs!

-Since most asphalt shingled roofs need replaced about every 20, they create a waste for the environment.
+Since most asphalt shingled roofs need to be replaced about every 20 years, they create a waste for the environment.
 Most metal roofs come with a standard 50 year warranty, and can often last longer than 60 years when properly installed.
 Think about how much waste and hassle you are saving by only worrying about your roof once, no matter how long you stay in your home!

 "Thank you so much for sending Mr. Washburn our way.
 He and his team did an incredible job.
 It's like all of the damage never even happened!
 I would have thought it a MIRACLE had I not seen it with my own eyes.
 Messing is Awesome!"